West Marine Bankruptcy: $549.2M in Debt, Dual-Track Plan Targets July Confirmation

 | May 18, 2026 | Plan, Disclosure Statement, Bidding Procedures, Combined Hearing, and Bar Date motions filed; Joint Administration ordered |

-| June 4, 2026 | Voting Record Date |
+| June 22, 2026 | Voting Record Date |

-| June 11, 2026 (2:00 p.m.
-ET) | Conditional Disclosure Statement Approval Hearing |
+| June 23, 2026 | Conditional Disclosure Statement/solicitation order entered; Amended Plan and Disclosure Statement filed |

-| July 13, 2026 | Plan Supplement filing deadline |
+| July 21, 2026 | Plan Supplement filing deadline |

-| July 20, 2026 (4:00 p.m.
-ET) | Voting Deadline; Plan/DS Objection Deadline; Opt-In/Opt-Out Deadline |
+| July 31, 2026, 4:00 p.m.
+ET | Voting Deadline |

-| July 30, 2026 | Combined Confirmation and Sale Hearing |
+| August 11, 2026, 10:00 a.m.
+ET | Combined Confirmation Hearing |

-| November 13, 2026 (11:59 p.m.
-ET) | Governmental Bar Date |
+| November 13, 2026, 11:59 p.m.
+ET | Governmental Bar Date |

 Advisors, Lender Counsel, and Bar Dates

 Lender counsel.
 Eclipse Business Capital, the ABL and FILO Agent, is represented by Riemer & Braunstein LLP (Steven Fox and Janine M. Figueiredo) with Ashby & Geddes as Delaware counsel.
 The Ad Hoc Group of Consenting Term Loan Lenders is represented by Milbank LLP (Matthew L. Brod and Benjamin M. Schak) with Richards, Layton & Finger.
 Wilmington Savings Fund Society, FSB, the Term Loan Agent, is represented by ArentFox Schiff LLP (Jeffrey R. Gleit, Matthew R. Bentley, and Justin A. Kesselman) with Morris James LLP.
-An Omnibus Notice of Blacklines of First-Day Orders was entered on May 18, 2026 to track first-day order revisions.

 Frequently Asked Questions